Basic benefit covered services

 • ABA services must be focused and time-limited

-• Only community settings that are clinically necessary and appropriate, as determined by clinical review, may be approved; specific exclusions apply to sporting events, camps and medical appointments
+• Only community settings that are clinically necessary as determined by clinical review, may be approved

-• Approval of an appropriate community setting is dependent upon the goals identified in the Treatment Plan (TP); these goals must be clinically appropriate and target the core symptoms of ASD
+• Approval of a community setting is dependent upon the clinically appropriate goals identified in the Treatment Plan (TP)

 • Parent training is not allowed in community settings